Larry-Volz/gmail-to-google-sheets-script/readme.md

 # Gmail to Google Sheet Script

+**NeonContracts.gs is the COMPLETE app script copied back down from google script app and is working**

 This Google Script can do any search on your Gmail account, and store the results on a sheet file.

 The search will be made on your gmail account, from your Google Script.
 All data will be changed inside your account, with no external access to it.